gwu-cs-advos/organization/work.md

 Question for DK:

-1. What APIs does the DK use to issue requests, and get notified when there is an event?
+1. What APIs does the DK use to issue requests to send or receive data, and get notified when there is an event?
 	What APIs does can a client use to "block" awaiting events?
 2. DK does not *actually* block (despite having APIs labeled as blocking).
 	I define blocking as "being removed from the scheduler runqueue to allow other threads to execute".